Pervasive Intelligent Systems (Persist) Lab

 Excited to receive the Google Research Scholar Award to investigate how to safely situate LLMs for improved patient-provider communication.

-Congratulations to Joey et al. for the two ACL 2025 papers in the main track: Follow-up Question Generation For Enhanced Patient-Provider Conversations and Document-Level Event-Argument Data Augmentation for Challenging Role Types.
+Congratulations to Joey et al. for the two ACL 2025 main papers: Follow-up Question Generation For Enhanced Patient-Provider Conversations and Document-Level Event-Argument Data Augmentation for Challenging Role Types.

 Our NIH R21 has been selected for funding (Total funding: $451K, Role: PI, Title: "Characterizing Information Needs and Peer Engagement Regarding Medication for Opioid Use Disorder on Social Media").
-I am thankful to my co-Is Dr. Sarah Lord, Dr. Jacob Borodobsky, and mentor Dr. Lisa Marsch, for their support.
 We will build human-centric NLP pipelines to analyze online discourse on recovery treatment and improve patient education and communication.
 Thank you, NIH!

 Congratulations to Omar et al. for the EMNLP 2024 paper: Explicit, Implicit, and Scattered: Revisiting Event Extraction to Capture Complex Arguments.